C-sharank-C/containers/docker/readme.md

-There are some notes during my docker studying.
+There are some notes about my docker studying.